 As with most things in life, moderation is key when it comes to using stevia and other fasting-friendly additives in your coffee or beverages.
 Here’s why keeping an eye on your consumption is essential.

 Why Moderation Is Important

 Calorie creep: Although stevia and other non-nutritive sweeteners are low or calorie-free, it’s essential not to overdo it with other additives.
-For instance, using excessive coconut oil or unsweetened almond milk could inadvertently increase your calorie intake, potentially affecting your fasting goals.
+For instance, using excessive coconut oil or unsweetened almond milk could inadvertently increase your calorie or sugar intake, potentially affecting your fasting goals.

 Overstimulating your taste buds: Getting too accustomed to sweet tastes could make it harder to appreciate the natural flavors of whole foods, which could lead to cravings for sweeter or processed foods.

 Gut health: In some cases, overusing sweeteners and additives might cause some digestive tract issues like bloating or discomfort, especially when it comes to sugar alcohols or certain artificial sweeteners.

 How To Practice Moderation

 Measure your additives: Instead of eyeballing it, use measuring spoons to ensure you’re only adding a reasonable amount of your fasting-friendly additives to your coffee or beverages.